English | Français

 Emotions are not just mental states and emotional feelings.
 Today's view of emotions is that emotions are experienced at four different, but closely interrelated levels: the mental or psychological level (the brain), the physiological level (the chemistry of your body), the somatic level (bodily emotional feelings), and the behavioral level.
 These complementary aspects are present in all human emotions, even in the most basic ones like stress, fear, and anxiety.

-The scientific study of emotion and of the bodily changes that accompany the diverse emotional experiences, known as psychosomatic medicine, marks a relatively new era in medicine.
-The central concept of psychosomatic medicine is the scientific fact that the mind and body are integral aspects of all human function.
+The scientific study of emotions and of the bodily changes that accompany various emotional experiences, known as psychosomatic medicine, marks a relatively new era in medicine.
+The central concept of psychosomatic medicine is the scientific fact that mind and body are indissoluble and integral aspects of human life.
 The term ‘psychosomatic disorder’ is used for a physical disease that is thought to be triggered, made worse, or caused by emotional factors.
 To an extent, most diseases are considered psychosomatic, as there is an emotional aspect to every physical disease.

 As the nervous system modulates the physiological functions, and the brain takes into account the emotional state in all that it does, strong emotions always end up having an impact, not only on the mood and behavior, but also on the proper functioning of the body and the etiopathogeny of all kinds of diseases.